 - Eleventh Substance Abuse State of the Art Conference, Kill Devil Hills, NC

 - 4-day workshop, Gambling Addiction, Vancouver, BC

 - Course, Substance Abuse Counseling, Community College, Sanford, NC

 - Substance Abuse Protocol, Referral and Assessment Issues, Raleigh, NC

-- Graduate courses: Couples Therapy, Family Therapy, Advanced Family Therapy, East Carolina University, Greenville, NC
+- Graduate-level courses: in Individual Therapy, Couples Therapy, Family Therapy, and Advanced Family Therapy, East Carolina University, Greenville, NC

 - “The Good Marriage” & “Beyond Divorce," J. Wallerstein, PhD., Chapel Hill, NC